adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 Key concepts
 ************

-Several concepts and data structures are essential for understanding of wulfric's scope.
+On this page we list concepts and data structures, that are essential for understanding of wulfric's scope, with code examples.

 .. _user-guide_usage_key-concepts_cell:

 Cell
 ====

-``cell`` is a two-dimensianal :math:`3\times3` matrix, that describe three lattice vectors.
-The rows of the ``cell`` are the vectors, while the columns give the cartesian coordinates.
+``cell`` is a two-dimensianal :math:`3\times3` matrix, that defines three lattice vectors.
+The rows of the ``cell`` are vectors, while the columns are cartesian coordinates.
 Here is an example of a simple orthorhombic cell

 .. doctest::